Harper, Rookies Trying To Stay Ahead

 With two-a-day practices behind him with his European team, and some game experience Harper might be a little bit ahead of his peers — like fellow second round pick DeAndre Liggins and virtual rookie Daniel Orton.

 “I like the fact that he continued to play,” Magic General Manager Otis Smith told the Orlando Sentinel on Dec.
 3. “I like his numbers coming out of France.
-I think playing in France has done him some good to get out of one system [in college] and go into another system [in the pros] and realize that you can play pro basketball regardless of the level.
+I think playing in France has done him some good to get out of one system and go into another system and realize that you can play pro basketball regardless of the level.
 I think that’s what’s important for him.
 But I’ll be happy to get him back and to get all of our guys back on the floor as soon as we possibly can.”

 Harper is a little bit ahead of his peers because of his experience actually playing.
 He and Liggins officially became members of the Magic on Friday after signing one-year deals.
 Harper’s deal is guaranteed for the entire year.